mark-a-bailey/pickmyplonk-client/README.md

   npm run eject
     Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can't go back!

-We suggest that you begin by typing:

-  cd my-app
-  npm start

-Happy hacking!